pytorch/serve/examples/usecases/RAG_based_LLM_serving/README.md

 Retrieval Augmented Generation (RAG) is a technique used to address these limitations.
 RAG enhances the accuracy of an LLM by augmenting the LLM with up-to-date, relevant information given the query.
 RAG achieves this by splitting the data sources into chunks of the specified size, indexing these chunks, & retrieving the relevant chunks based on the query.
 The information obtained is used as context to augment the query sent to the LLM.

 [LangChain](https://python.langchain.com/v0.2/docs/introduction/) is a popular framework for building LLM applications with RAG.
-An example of how to use RAG with Llama 3 can be found in [llama-recipes](https://github.com/meta-llama/llama-recipes/blob/main/recipes/use_cases/RAG/HelloLlamaCloud.ipynb).

 While LLM inference demands expensive ML accelerators, RAG endpoint can be deployed on cost-effective CPUs still meeting the use case latency requirements.
 Additionally, offloading the RAG endpoint to CPUs allows one to achieve microservice architecture that decouples the LLM and business infrastructure and scale them independently.
 In the below sections, we demonstrate how you can deploy RAG on linux-aarch64 based AWS Graviton.
 Further, we also show how you can get improved throughput from your RAG endpoint using` torch.compile. `There are 2 steps in a basic RAG workflow